devEcommercePL/integration-shopware/README.md

 # Shopware Ergonode Integration

+## Our modification devEcommerce
+- Fix adding new variants (wrong grouping)
+- Full inheritance for variants
+- Add filterProductsNotMatchingSkuPattern (filter not products and parts)
+- Hide attributes with hide metadata value
+- Disable default filterable attribute for new attributes
+- Use only selected brands (temporary)

 ## Description

 This plugin synchronizes data from Ergonode to Shopware.
 It takes advantage of Ergonode's GraphQL API and utilizes